Don’t “do it yourself” when it comes to Investing.

 What if you go wrong in judgment – do you have an experienced auditor or someone who can cross-verify?

 What should be the fees if someone helps you in achieving your retirement & child’s future goals?

 I think the most important question is “WHY I am Investing?”

 Knowing your WHY is not the only way to be financially successful,

-but it is the only way to maintain a lasting financial success.
+but it is the only way to maintain lasting financial success.

 So “START WITH WHY” & then talk about HOW & WHAT…

 You might start enthusiastically, but the energy dies thereafter.
-After some time, personal finance planning tasks get ignored due to your job, family, travel, sickness etc. In our office – we play TT & I was the unchallenged champion till a recent break.
+After some time, personal finance planning tasks get ignored due to your job, family, travel, sickness, etc. In our office – we play TT & I was the unchallenged champion till a recent break.
 Due to small medical surgery, I was not able to play for 3-4 months.
-And when I rejoined, I realised that others are playing so well – I lost to most of them.
+And when I rejoined, I realized that others are playing so well – I lost to most of them.
 WHY?
-You know the answer & you know the result….
+You know the answer & you know the result…

-I know you have lot of counter questions to ask, arguments to make on do it yourself investing – comment section is all yours….
+I know you have a lot of counter questions to ask, arguments to make on do-it-yourself investing – the comment section is all yours…